“Yeah, well your priests, like little boys.”

 When it comes to the priesthood, the shockwaves for wrongdoing are much fiercer because of what is represented by them.
 Even non-Catholics, whether they like to admit it or not, hold priests to a higher standard.

-Thus far, when I’ve encountered such attacks, I respond that it’s well documented that there are as many or more abusers in the general population.
-And any priest that does abuse behaves in stark opposition to Catholic teaching, so it does not represent the Church.
-It sometimes silences them, and if not, I do not feed the trolls further.
+Thus far, when I’ve encountered such attacks, I respond that it’s well documented that there are as much or more abusers in the general population.
+And any priest that does abuse, behaves in stark opposition to Catholic teaching so it does not represent the Church.
+It sometimes silences them and if not, I do not feed the trolls further.